Foocett/ACIS-Tools/README.md

 # AcisCanTools

-AcisCanTools is a Python toolkit for logging, parsing, simulating, and analyzing CAN (Controller Area Network) data, with a focus on emissions sensor data such as NO~x~ and O₂ using the [PythonCAN](https://python-can.readthedocs.io/en/stable/api.html) module in the background.
+AcisCanTools is a Python toolkit for logging, parsing, simulating, and analyzing CAN (Controller Area Network) data, with a focus on emissions sensor data such as NO<sub>x</sub> and O₂ using the [PythonCAN](https://python-can.readthedocs.io/en/stable/api.html) module in the background.
 It provides utilities for working with raw CAN logs, parsing sensor data, and for simulating CAN traffic for testing and development.

 ---